Gawker: Hulk Hogan sex tape

 On October 4, 2012, Daulerio posted a short clip of Hulk Hogan and Heather Clem, the estranged wife of radio personality Todd Alan Clem, having sex.
 Hogan sent Gawker a cease-and-desist order to take the video down, but Denton refused.
 Denton cited the First Amendment and argued that the accompanying commentary had news value.
 Judge Pamela Campbell issued an injunction ordering Gawker to take down the clip.
 In April 2013, Gawker wrote, "A judge told us to take down our Hulk Hogan sex tape post.
 We won't."
 It also stated that "we are refusing to comply" with the order of the circuit court judge.

 Gawkers actions were criticized as hypocritical since they heavily criticized other media outlets and websites for publishing hacked nude pictures of celebrities.

 Hogan filed a lawsuit against Gawker and Denton for violating his privacy, asking for $100 million in damages; the trial was slated for July 2015.
 The cost of the lawsuit was partly funded by Peter Thiel, whom Gawker had previously outed in 2007.
 In January 2016, Gawker Media received its first outside investment by selling a minority stake to Columbus Nova Technology Partners.
 Denton stated that the deal was reached in part to bolster its financial position in response to the Hogan case.

-In March 2016, Hulk Hogan was awarded $140 million in damages by a Florida jury in an invasion of privacy case over Gawkers publication of a sex tape: on March 18, Hogan was awarded $55 million for economic harm and $60 million for emotional distress; on March 21, 2016, the jury awarded Hogan a further $25 million in punitive damages.
+In March 2016, Hogan was awarded $140 million in damages by a Florida jury in an invasion of privacy case over Gawkers publication of a sex tape: on March 18, Hogan was awarded $55 million for economic harm and $60 million for emotional distress; on March 21, 2016, the jury awarded Hogan a further $25 million in punitive damages.
 On November 2, Gawker reached a $31 million settlement with Hogan.